gpuweb/cts/docs/fp_primer.md

 ### Normals

-Normal numbers are floating point numbers whose exponent is not all 0s or all 1s.
+Normal numbers are floating point numbers whose biased exponent is not all 0s or all 1s.
 For WGSL these numbers behave as you expect for floating point values with no interesting caveats.

 ### Subnormals

-Subnormal numbers are numbers whose exponent is all 0s, also called denorms.
+Subnormal numbers are numbers whose biased exponent is all 0s, also called denorms.

-These are the closest numbers to zero, both positive and negative, and fill in the gap between the nearest normal number and 0.
+These are the closest numbers to zero, both positive and negative, and fill in the gap between the normal numbers with smallest magnitude, and 0.

-Some devices, for performance reasons, do not handle operations on the subnormal numbers, and instead treat them as being zero, this is called flush to zero or FTZ behaviour.
+Some devices, for performance reasons, do not handle operations on the subnormal numbers, and instead treat them as being zero, this is called *flush to zero* or FTZ behaviour.

-This means in the CTS that when a subnormal number appears, an implementation may choose to replace it with zero.
+This means in the CTS that when a subnormal number is consumed or produced by an operation, an implementation may choose to replace it with zero.

 Like the rounding mode for quantization, this adds significant complexity to the CTS, which will be discussed later.

 ### Inf & NaNs

-Floating point numbers include positive and negative infinite to represent values that are out of the bounds supported by the current precision.
+Floating point numbers include positive and negative infinity to represent values that are out of the bounds supported by the current precision.

 Implementations may assume that infinities are not present.
 When an evaluation would produce an infinity, an undefined value is produced instead.

-Additionally, when a calculation would produce a finite value outside of the bounds of the current precision, the implementation may convert that value to either an infinity with correct sign, or the min/max representable value as appropriate.
+Additionally, when a calculation would produce a finite value outside the bounds of the current precision, the implementation may convert that value to either an infinity with same sign, or the min/max representable value as appropriate.

 The CTS encodes the least restrictive interpretation of the rules in the spec,